7 Times Your Airline Likely Owes You Money

 You miss a connection

 What you’re entitled to varies by airline, and the law requires each carrier to outline which services it will provide.
 It doesn’t hurt to try negotiating a meal voucher or, if there are no flights until the morning, a hotel room.
+As another option, find out how you can get on a standby flight.

 Your bag arrives late